-The people who propose such a position, they have these things in mind that how can we outrightly postulate a subject which is way too high and outside the predicate?
-These are the problems, understand my question?
-So they become the basis of postulating subjects and everything within predicate.
-Now if we just keep talking about these things in a abstraction that subjects are also part of predicate.
+The people who propose such a position, they have these things in mind: that how can we outrightly postulate a subject which is way too high and outside the predicate.
+These are the problems.
+Understand my question?
+So, they become the basis of postulating subjects and everything within predicate.

-In some cases, subjects may not be part of predicate.
-In some theoretical frameworks, subjects are outside and in some theoretical frameworks, subjects are inside, they would not make sense, they will make sense when we have discussed that therefore, I am leaving this thing.
-But keep in mind, conceptually there is a difference between the position of subject and position of everything else in predicate, clear?
-Alright.
+Now if we just keep talking about these things in abstraction that subjects are also part of the predicate.
+In some cases, subjects may not be part of the predicate.
+In some theoretical framework, subjects are outside, in some theoretical framework, subjects are inside.
+They would not make sense.
+They will make sense when we have discussed that.
+Therefore, I am leaving this thing.
+But keep in mind conceptually there is a difference between the position of subject and position of everything else in predicate.
+Any other questions?

-Any other question?

-Sir, do all the languages in the world have the concept of predicate?
+Student: Sir do all the languages in the world have a concept of predicate?

-"Does all the languages of the world have concept of predicate", Yes.
-We just like we cannot have a sentence without a subject, we cannot have a sentence without a predicate, which simply means what is part of what are the essentials parts of predicate?
-There are certain parts of predicate that are essential, okay out of which one which is extremely essential is a verb, okay verb therefore, you do not have a sentence without a verb also okay.
+Professor: Do all the languages of the world have a concept of predicate.
+Yes.
+Just like, we cannot have a sentence without a subject, we cannot have a sentence without a predicate, which simply means what are the essential parts of predicate.
+There are certain parts of predicate that are essential out of which one which is extremely essential is a verb.
+Therefore, you do not have a sentence without a verb also.

-So, since every language of the world has a sentence, so what follows from there that there must be predicate in every language of the world, clear?
-Okay.
+Since every language of the world has a sentence.
+So, what follows from there is that there must be predicate in every language of the world.

-The fact that English is verb final most um...
+Student: As the fact that English is verb final and most.

-English is verb medial.
+Professor: English is very medial.

-Most Indian languages are verb final; does that have anything to do with the dropping of subject?
-Their grammar allows dropping subject?
+Student: And most single languages are verb final.
+Does that have anything to do with the problem of the subject?
+Because it allows the grammar, allows ((???))
+(21:30).

-No, that does not have...
-See, why some languages are verb medial and why some languages are verb final are parametric.
-What your question is, the whole phenomena of dropping of subject dependent on verb being final?
-No. What it is dependent on is rich morphology that is, rich projections rich agreement features.
-Now what I mean by rich features is, when you say "Tum kaha ja rahe ho?" right.
+Professor: No that does not have.
+See why some languages are verb medial and why some languages are verb final are parametric.
+What your question is the whole phenomena of dropping of the subject dependent on the verb being final?
+No. What it is dependent on is rich morphology that is rich projections, rich agreement features.
+Now what I mean by rich features is when you say, Tum kahan ja rahe ho?
+Look at the last verb part.

-You at the look at the last verb part, just the verb part okay.
+Just the verb part.
 How do we put the whole thing in English?